 Prior News Releases

-The Kelly Creek Property located on the Seward Peninsula in Alaska’s prolific Nome mining district.
-Kelly Creek is a drill-permitted early-stage gold exploration property comprising 32,640 acres (13,209 hectares).
-Historic results indicate the presence of a sediment-hosted gold deposit within a mining district that has historically recorded placer gold production of 5 million ounces.
+The Kelly Creek Project is a drill-permitted early-stage exploration property of 32,640 acres (13,209 hectares) with historic results indicating the presence of a sediment-hosted gold deposit located 145 km north of Nome, Alaska on the Seward Peninsula within the prolific Nome mining district, which has historically recorded placer gold production of 5 million ounces.
+Infrastructure in the region is favorable and a winter road runs through the property’s eastern boundary.

-The Company’s disclosure of a technical or scientific nature in this press release has been reviewed and approved by David Clarke, P.Geol.
-Cedar’s VP Exploration who serves as a Qualified Person under the definition of National Instrument 43-101.
-The Kelly Creek project represents an early stage property and does not contain any mineral resources as defined by National Instrument 43-101.
+Cedar’s disclosure of a technical or scientific nature in this press release has been reviewed and approved by Cedar’s Vice President of Exploration, Mr. David Clarke M.Sc., P.Geol. who serves as a Qualified Person under the definition of National Instrument 43-101.
+The Kelly Creek property represents an early stage exploration property and does not contain any mineral resources as defined by National Instrument 43-101.

 Cedar is a member of the Discovery Group of Companies: www.discoveryexp.com